 6. Specify a user name for the anonymous FTP account.
-Define the logical name TCPIP \$FTP ANONYMOUS ALIAS.
-See Table 16.1 for more information.
+Define the logical name TCPIP \$FTP_ANONYMOUS_ALIAS.
+See Table 14.1 for more information.

-16.1.4.
+14.1.4.
 Managing FTP with Logical Names

-Table 16.1 lists the logical names that you can use to manage the FTP server.
+Table 14.1 lists the logical names that you can use to manage the FTP server.
 After you define a logical name, you must stop and start the FTP server for the new setting to take effect.

 Logical Name Description TCPIP\$FTP_ALLOW_ADDR_REDIRECT Allows active-mode connections from an IP address other than the server's.
 By default, such connections are not allowed, thereby preventing unauthorized data connections from unknown servers.
 TCPIP\$FTP_ALLOW_PORT_REDIRECT Allows passive-mode connections from ports other than port 20.
 By default, such connections are not allowed, preventing unauthorized data connections from unknown servers.
 TCPIP\$FTP_ANONYMOUS_ALIAS Defines an equivalence list (up to 10 entries) of the login names of users with access to the ANONYMOUS account.
 These users share the same access rights and restrictions.
 If you do not define this logical name, the default is ANONYMOUS as the only login name.
 The following command shows how to create an equivalence list with the names THOMAS, JONES, and SMITH.
-These users can log in to the ANONYMOUS account without a password. \$ DEFINE/SYSTEM/EXEC TCPIP \$FTP_ANONYMOUS_ALIAS - \$ THOMAS, JONES, SMITH TCPIP\$FTP_ANONYMOUS_DIRECTORY Defines public directories accessible by the anonymous FTP user.
+These users can log in to the ANONYMOUS account without a password. \$ DEFINE/SYSTEM/EXEC TCPIP \$FTP_ANONYMOUS_ALIAS\$ THOMAS,JONES,SMITH TCPIP\$FTP_ANONYMOUS_DIRECTORY Defines public directories accessible by the anonymous FTP user.
 TCPIP\$FTP_ANONYMOUS_LOG Defines the location of the anonymous log file.
 The default is SYS\$SYSDEVICE:[TCPIP\$FTP].
 TCPIP\$FTP_ANONYMOUS_WELCOME Allows you to specify text that is displayed to anonymous users at connect time, after the login sequence.
-For more information, see Section 16.1.3.2.
+For more information, see Section 14.1.3.2.
 TCPIP\$FTP_COMPAT_REV Allows you to set V5.1 compatibility mode for the user process.
-V5.1 compatibility mode disables certain file specification changes
+V5.1 compatibility mode disables certain file specification changes that were made under V5.3 for the Common Operating Environment (COE).
+To enable V5.1 compatibility mode, define the logical name to 5.1.
+For example:

-Table 16.1.
+Table 14.1.
 FTP Logical Names